SkiFire13/master-thesis/chapters/algorithm.typ

 \

-- TODO: Ok removing edges to unfavorable definitely-winning vertexes
+- TODO: Ok removing edges to unfavorable definitely-winning vertices
 - TODO: How to remove edges lazily in formulas (set atom to T/F)
 - TODO: (Maybe) Compute play profiles of expanded nodes
-- TODO: (Maybe) Only consider unknown/improving vertexes
+- TODO: (Maybe) Only consider unknown/improving vertices

 // - observations:
 //   - expansion for p0 is useful if it improves play profiles